Imelda Marcos: Early life

 Imelda Remedios Visitación Romuáldez was born at dawn in San Miguel, Manila, on July 2, 1929.
-Her parents were Vicente Orestes Romuáldez, a lawyer, and his second wife, Remedios Trinidad.
+Her parents were Vicente Orestes Romuáldez (1885–1955), a lawyer, and his second wife, Maria Remedios Trinidad (1902–1938).
 Imelda is the sixth of Vicente's eleven children, and Remedios' firstborn.
+Her paternal great-grandfather is Fray Francisco Miguel Lopez Silgado, a Spanish Friar and silversmith from Granada, Andalusia who became the parish priest of Pandacan in Manila.

 Born into the Romualdez political dynasty from the province of Leyte, Imelda grew up in a wealthy clan of devout Catholics.
 She was baptized in the nearby San Miguel Church on the day after her birth.

 Notable members of Imelda's family include the clan matriarch Doña Trinidad Lopez de Romualdez; her uncle Norberto Romualdez, who was a Supreme Court Associate Justice; and her younger brother Benjamin "Kokoy" Romualdez, who served as Governor of Leyte and later as an ambassador under the regime of Imelda's husband, Ferdinand Marcos.

 At the time of her birth, the Romualdezes were wealthy.
 Around 1932, the financial conditions of Imelda's family began to decline.

 Imelda's parents were separated for a time, during which Remedios worked for the nuns at the Asilo de San Vicente de Paul.
 Vicente and Remedios eventually reconciled but to avoid further conflict, she and her children, including Imelda, moved to their house's garage.
 In 1937, after Conchita's birth, Remedios's health began to fail and she died on April 7, 1938, due to double pneumonia.
-In her ten years of marriage, Remedios had six children – Imelda, Benjamin, Alita, Alfredo, Armando and Conchita.
+In her ten years of marriage, Remedios had six children – Imelda, Benjamin, Alita, Alfredo, Armando, and Conchita.
+Remedios was born and raised in Baliwag, Bulacan.

-In the same year, 1938, Imelda's father gave up Manila due to his declining fortunes in his law practice and returned to Tacloban, where he could support his family with a simpler lifestyle.
-She grew up learning the Waray language, and then learned the Tagalog language and eventually English.
+In November 1938, Imelda's father gave up Manila due to his declining fortunes in his law practice and returned to Tacloban, where he could support his family with a simpler lifestyle.
+She grew up speaking the Waray language, and then learned the Tagalog language and eventually English.

 Education

 Elementary

-Imelda finished grade one in the nearby College of the Holy Spirit Manila, where her older half-sisters also studied.
+Imelda finished grade one at the nearby College of the Holy Spirit Manila, where her older half-sisters also studied.

-She continued her early studies at Holy Infant Academy, a convent school run by Order of Saint Benedict.
+She continued her early studies at Holy Infant Academy, a convent school run by the Order of Saint Benedict.
 The old wooden structure of the school still stands today four blocks away from the Romualdez house.
 At school, Imelda had to face her family's humiliating poverty, and she was frequently among the students who had to apologize for late payments.